ttimbers/Repeating_things_in_R_lesson/Repeating_things_in_R_lesson.md

 because it is faster, and as we showed, it's actually less typing - and that means less chance you will introduce a bug into your work!

+### Taking this further

+Once you have a handle on `dplyr`, a good next step is to bring `tidyr` & `broom` into your workflow.
+These tools will help you make nice clean data frames from your statistical outputs.
+That means writing beautiful .csv's directly from R, with all your stats (coefficients, p-values, you name it), instead of copying & pasting the model outputs from the console.
+Here are is a resource to get you started with that: https://cran.r-project.org/web/packages/broom/vignettes/broom_and_dplyr.html

 Answer: